JoshuaMichaelHall-Tech/project-aws-infrastructure/docs/architecture.md

 ## Overview

 This document outlines the high-level architecture of the secure AWS infrastructure for financial services applications.
-The architecture follows a multi-account strategy with defense-in-depth security controls.
+The architecture follows a multi-account strategy with defense-in-depth security controls and implements regulatory compliance requirements for financial services.

 ## Multi-Account Structure